-Dimension Lord: The Golden Spider / Chakravartin Rules the dimension between life and death, Naraka.
+Dimension Lord: The Golden Spider/Chakravartin rules the dimension between life and death, Naraka.

 Episodes 11.5 and 15.5, done in a literal anime style, are downloadable.
-There is also Part IV: Nirvana, which consist of four episodes, and the game's true ending.
+There is also Part IV: Nirvana, which consists of four episodes, and the game's true ending.
 The true reason for this, as data miners discovered, is that they literally ran out of disc space to contain it!

 There's also Lost Episode 1 and Lost Episode 2, both of which crossover with Street Fighter, right down to using the Street Fighter IV HUD and battle system.
 The first lost episode has Asura fighting Ryu, and the second one has Asura fighting Akuma.
-Both episodes switch to Asura's Wrath-styled gameplay in the second halves of both fights upon Ryu and Akuma Turning into Evil Ryu and Oni respectively, and the many cinematic cutscenes and animesque QTE's are put in between and near the end of both battles.
+Both episodes switch to Asura's Wrath-styled gameplay in the second halves of both fights upon Ryu and Akuma turning into Evil Ryu and Oni respectively, and the many cinematic cutscenes and animesque QTE's are put in between and near the end of both battles.

 Dude, Where's My Respect?: The Generals knows for a fact that Asura is innocent of the Emperor's murder (having committed the crime themselves), yet every single one of them repeatedly and, seemingly, with absolute sincerity calls him a traitor.

 When Asura fights his master Augus, instead of fighting on Earth, they fight on the moon.
 Technically, it's not a new dimension, but it is a completely different location from Gaea.